What is Tax Reform?

 Tax reform, as the name suggests, is a kind of reform made in the tax system of a nation that can help the government of the same in minimizing the chances of tax evasionChances Of Tax EvasionTax Evasion is an illegal act in which the taxpayers deliberately misreport their financial affairs to reduce or evade the actual tax liability.
 This includes using multiple financial ledgers, hiding or representing lesser income, gains, or profits than actually earned, overstating deductions, & failing to file returns. and avoidance.
 It brings sustainability in the revenue levels, addresses issues and conflicts concerning inequality employing behavior change and redistribution, and also aids in the development of a nation.

 Tax reform is introduced for multiple purposes.
 The first and foremost purpose is to minimize the slightest of probabilities of avoidance and evasion of the tax from the economy.
 Another purpose is to induce a higher rate of sustainability in the revenue levels and directing the public investments into desired avenues by means of providing tax deductions, tax breaks, and tax exemptions.
 The ultimate purpose is to enhance the overall functioning of the tax system and bring economic growth in the country.

-Tax reform is introduced in order to fulfill multiple objectives.
+Tax reform is introduced to fulfill multiple objectives.
 It aims at improving the efficiency of the tax administration and allowing it to become more systematic by: